gordonTang2049/powerbi_exam/note.md

     Column profile -> (in-depth look, column statistics) provides a deeper look into the statistics within the column.
         This column can be used to provide many different values like the count of rows but it does not help in identifying the percentage of empty cells in the column.

     Column Quality -> ( percentage of empty cells in each column) Column quality is the data preview option that is used to show the percentages of data that is in error, empty and valid.

-    Column distribution -> ( frequency and distribution of the values) displays the data distribution within the column and the counts of unique and distinct values.
+    Column distribution -> (frequency and distribution of the values) -Check unique and distinct values for each displays the data distribution within the column and the counts of unique and distinct values.
 It is not the right choice for the target goal.

 ###### the dataset settings